 Here are three no-cost ways to show your commitment to your employees.
 And in doing so increase their commitment to you:

 This may sound like a no-brainer, yet it’s almost always the root problem of low engagement.
 You’ve probably heard the saying that people quit people, not companies.
 The reverse is also true.
 People don’t work for companies, they work for people.
 As an owner, a supervisor or an HR manager, this starts with you.

-Employees who work for engaged managers are more likely to be engaged.
+Employees who work for engaged managers are more likely to be engaged and conversely, disengaged employees often work for disengaged managers.
 But what do engaged managers do differently?
 For starters, they use the concept of MBWA, or management by walking around.
 Engaged managers regularly check in with their employees, not just about work issues, but personal ones, too.
 They show an interest in their employees’ lives outside of work.
 They communicate with their employees as people, not just workers.

 Instead of relying on formal or annual reviews alone, engaged managers regularly provide feedback.
 They recognize that frequent, spontaneous and specific recognition – like a thank you for help with a particular task or an unexpected reward for extra effort – goes a long way.
+They also ask for employee feedback to better understand the employee experience, with a focus on identifying potential employee engagement strategies.
 Engaged managers realize the importance of sharing the company’s overall vision and important initiatives with their teams.
 They make sure their employees understand where they fit and how they contribute to the big picture.

 2 – Communicate your company’s purpose